Skip to content

 Reference: Orlanski, G., Roy, D., et al. (2026).
 SlopCodeBench: Benchmarking How Coding Agents Degrade Over Long-Horizon Iterative Tasks. arXiv:2603.24755.

-Live on FlowForge Pro
+Live on FlowForge Solo

 You describe the goal.